 GEG and the Local Drilling Team Have Managed to Obtain the Required Threshold Temperature for Cooling Following the Official Start of the Drilling Process in the Himachal Pradesh!

 This will ideally contribute towards increased food security in the region, and will support the overall economy.
 The collective efforts of GEG’s geothermal cooling project in India greatly reflect our commitment to social sustainability in all of our projects.
-This project has also been supported by a grant from the Ministry of Foreign Affairs in Iceland, through their Business Partnership Fund for the UN Sustainable Development Goals (SDGs).
+This project has also been supported by a grant from the Ministry of Foreign Affairs in Iceland, through their Business Partnership Fund for the UN Sustainable Development Goals (SDGs) — also known as the Sustainable Development Goals Partnership Fund.

 Last week, GEG and the team of local experts delivered the necessary equipment to the project site and stationed the drilling rig in the target area.
 Following this, the drilling work could finally begin.